Privacy Policy

 Please visit our Privacy Center for a summary of the changes we’ve made.

-Harvey AI Corporation (“Harvey”, “we”, “us”, “our”) respects your right to privacy, and we are dedicated to securing and protecting any information we have about you.
+Harvey AI Corporation and our affiliates (“Harvey”, “we”, “us”, “our”) respect your right to privacy, and we are dedicated to securing and protecting any information we have about you.
 This Privacy Policy describes the ways we collect, use, and share information that relates to an identifiable individual (“Personal Data”) and also how you can exercise your rights under applicable privacy and data protection laws.

 If you have any questions or concerns about our use of your Personal Data, or if you wish to exercise any of your privacy rights including the right to object (where applicable), then please contact us using the contact details under ‘How to Contact us’ at section 12 below.